AnuragRSimha/inputvalidator/README.md

 ```
 ./setup.sh
 ```
 ii.
-If you are on a windows machine: \
+If you are on a Windows machine: \
 Simply download and run setup.bat either from this repository by clicking the download button, or click on this link to directly download the script: [setup.bat](https://gitlab.com/anurag.rsimha/cs530-assignment-3/-/raw/main/setup.bat?ref_type=heads&inline=false)

+If your download is blocked or the file is prevented from running, install git bash from https://git-scm.com/downloads and follow the steps laid out above in (i).

 **OR**